-For the past 3 years I’ve designed interiors within award winning architecture firms.
-This has been such a blessing as these experiences have enriched my knowledge and skills, bestowing me with a deeper understanding of creative flow, design in architecture, appropriate material selection and the complex construction process.
+For the past several years I’ve designed commercial interiors within award winning architecture firms, fun AirBnB’s and many beautiful and spa like bathrooms.
+All of these experiences combined have enriched my knowledge and skills, bestowing me with a deeper understanding of creative flow, design in architecture, appropriate material selection and the complex construction process.

 If you would like to request to work with me on your own project, I thank you for considering me.
-I am currently open for design consultations and can work remotely.
-You can click here: Contact Me, leave me your contact information and a brief description telling me how I can help you and I will respond with details.
-Yep, that’s how easy that is.
+I am currently open for pre-sale home renovations and bathroom remodels.
+To begin, click here: Contact Me, leave me your contact information and a brief description telling me how I can help.

 Frequently Asked Questions

 1. Did you have to go to school to work as an interior designer?

 No. You don’t have to go to school to practice interior design, or make it your lifelong career.
 In my case, I received formal design education from The New York School of Interior Design as well as Interior Designers Institute in beautiful Newport Beach, CA the rest of my education was real world work experience, and 1 or 2 epic fails!

 2. When you walk into a room, are you already redesigning it in your brain?